 Health Officials Issue Rabies Alert

-Merritt Island, FL—The Florida Department of Health in Brevard County (DOH-Brevard) issued a rabies alert for the Tucker Lane area.
-This is in response to a stray cat that tested positive on 7/21/2018.
+Viera, FL—The Florida Department of Health in Brevard County (DOH-Brevard) issued a rabies alert for the area of Alma Blvd and Clarence Court, Merritt Island.
+This is in response to an adopted stray cat that tested positive on 12/15/2019.

 All residents and visitors in Brevard County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
 The public is asked to maintain a heightened awareness that rabies is active in Brevard County.
 Alerts are designed to increase awareness to the public.
 Please be aware that rabies activities can also occur outside the alert area.

 This rabies alert is for 60 days.
-The center of the rabies alert is at Tucker Lane in Cocoa and includes the following boundaries in Brevard County:
+The center of the rabies alert is at Woody Simpson Park area in Merritt Island, and includes the following boundaries in Brevard County: